baileyherbert/geotargets/README.md

 # Geotargets

+This repository maintains builds of geographical targets from Google Ads.
+When new changes are published by Google, they will be automatically merged into the repository within 24 hours, along with a metadata file containing build information.

-## Introduction
+## Files

-This repository maintains builds of geographical targets from around the world.
-The builds are separated into categories and are available in two formats (`json` and `csv`).
-The following categories are collected:
+Go to the [builds](https://github.com/baileyherbert/geotargets/tree/master/builds) folder to browse compiled files in CSV or JSON format.

 - Cities
 - Countries